Ancient Greek Family

 Probably girls from rich families got married younger, and girls from poor families got married a little older.
 Because the girls were so young, they did not have much choice about who they were going to marry.
 Their fathers or uncles or brothers chose for them.
 Often girls had not even met the man they married before the wedding.

-they were divorced.
+house, then they were divorced.

 Usually there were other people living in the house as well.
 Sometimes his parents would be there, if they were still alive and if they weren't living with another brother.
 Many people had slaves living in the house with them too.
 Some people had their unmarried sisters or widowed sisters living with them.